RCarpus/navfac-deep-foundations/README.md

 ### Docs
 Documentation is hosted on Github Pages.
 To update the documentation, first regenerate the docs by running `npm run docs`
-Then, deploy to GH Pages with
-`git subtree push --prefix docs master gh-pages`
+Then, deploy changes to the gh-pages branch. gh-pages is configured to look in the docs folder as the source, so no additional work is needed.